 Your Adult Kids vs. Your Retirement

-If you’re already in this predicament of helping your adult kids financially, how is it affecting your retirement plan?
+Are you already helping your adult kids financially?
+If so, how is it affecting your retirement plan?
 Have you made the proper adjustments in terms of monies you will be able to set aside by retirement age, or will you be working longer than planned to recoup funds?
 If not planning to work longer, have you adjusted your desired retirement lifestyle to reflect the lower-than-expected net worth?
 Worse yet, are you already retired and withdrawing monies from your fixed retirement savings to help fund adult kids?

 If handing out large amounts of money to grown kids jeopardizes your retirement plans or causes you to be dependent on your kids in later life, no one will be happy.
 Play out the ramifications in an honest and open discussion as a family to put the various outcomes into perspective.
 Envisioning future results of a current action can lead to better decisions in the present.

-3. Get the advice and guidance of a financial advisor.
+4. Ask the advice and guidance of a fiduciary financial advisor.

-This is no time to go it alone or to leave to chance how financial assistance to adult kids will affect your retirement and your family’s future.
-There are many things to consider and many questions to ask.
+Do not leave it to chance how financial assistance to adult kids will affect your retirement and your family’s future.
+There are too many unknowns that can occur.
 For instance, if the assistance is a loan, what happens if your child fails to repay?
-Your advisor will help ensure the loan is documented as part of your estate, so that when the time comes to divvy up your assets, all siblings will be fairly and accurately represented.
-Or, what if the child you’re helping continues to ask for more money beyond what was initially discussed?
-Your financial advisor can help you set up an account that puts strict parameters around funds available which, in turn, helps to protect your retirement savings.
+What if the child you’re helping continues to ask for more money beyond the initial amount?
+If you have more than one child, will you be able to give each of them the same level of financial assistance, if needed?
+What is the role of your child’s spouse?
+A financial advisor can help you set up an account that puts strict parameters around funds available which, in turn, helps to protect your retirement savings.

 At Lenox, we work closely with families to guide you through the twists and turns of life from both a financial and a day-to-day living perspective.
 Things happen.
 We understand.
 We have families of our own.
 You can trust us to align life planning, retirement planning and personal financial planning to help you attain what matters most to you and your family in the here and now and for the future.
 It’s one more way we help you FUND A LIFE YOU LOVE™.

 If you’re ready to discuss financial, career and life planning that will allow you to Fund a Life You Love®, we’d love to tell you more.
 Let’s talk.
 It’s your tomorrow.
 Call us for a complimentary 1 hour review.
-Call 513.618.7080 or visit www.lenoxwealth.com to Fund a Life You Love.
+Call 513.618.7080 or Contact Us to Fund a Life You Love.